 - His website

 These channels deserved their own category.
-In a way I’d call these guys Makers, but they are more in it for the experimentation, for trying out wild things, and prove their theories about how things will work.
+In a way I’d call these guys Makers, but they are more in it for the experimentation, for trying out wild things, and to prove their theories about how things will work.

 Mark Rober is a former NASA engineer who makes vastly entertaining videos.
-One variety of video shows him demonstrating and explaining the answers to questions, like whether a shark can really smell a single drop of blood or what would happen if every toilet in an area was flushed at the same time.
+One variety of video shows him demonstrating and explaining the answers to questions, like whether a shark can really smell a single drop of blood in water or what would happen if every toilet in an area was flushed at the same time.
 Another variety shows him using his knowledge of science and engineering to make and explain ingenious gadgets that solve life’s little problems, like harassing porch thieves or keeping squirrels out of the bird feeder.
 Or sometimes just cool hacks, like how to skin a watermelon.

 He’s charming and entertaining, with a side of smart.